Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 ;(() => { return 1 })()
 ```

-- Use linter like [ESLint](http://eslint.org/) to prevent you from making such mistakes.
+You can use linter like [ESLint](http://eslint.org/) to prevent you from making such mistakes.